saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/About_cloud.md

 ## Benefits of cloud DR :-

-1. High-reliability and geo-redundancy :-)
-          One essential hallmark of a cloud provider is a global footprint, ensuring multiple data centers to support users across major global geopolitical regions.
+**1. High-reliability and geo-redundancy :-)** One essential hallmark of a cloud provider is a global footprint, ensuring multiple data centers to support users across major global geopolitical regions.
 Cloud providers use this to improve service reliability and ensure redundancy.

-2. Easy testing and fast recovery :-)
-          Cloud workloads routinely operate with VMs, making it easy to copy VM image files to in-house test servers to validate workload availability without affecting production workloads
+**2. Easy testing and fast recovery :-)** Cloud workloads routinely operate with VMs, making it easy to copy VM image files to in-house test servers to validate workload availability without affecting production workloads

+**3.Pay-as-you-go options :-)** Organizations that deployed do-it-yourself (DIY) DR facilities faced significant capital costs, while engaging managed colocation providers for off-site DR services often locked organizations into long-term service agreements.

+**4.Flexibility and scalability :-)** Traditional DR approaches, usually implemented in local or remote data centers, often imposed limitations in flexibility and scalability.

+_ _ _ _ _ _ _ _ _ _

 > ## Date: June 9, 2020